WHU-USI3DV/WHU-STree/README.md

 Fill in this  [**Data Request**](https://wj.qq.com/s2/24852142/0539/) to obtain the Baidu Netdisk link.
 For Google Netdisk, fill in this one (need to add).

+**Given that this work is still under review, necessary updates may follow accordingly.
+Therefore, please stay tuned to this project.**

 ## ✅ Competition

 Utilizing **a portion of** the dataset, we organized an individual tree segmentation [**competition**](https://www.codabench.org/competitions/8821/) for the upcoming 9th China LiDAR Conference.